-Hours of care are 7 a.m. to 6 p.m., and programs are led by Registered Early Childhood Educators (RECE).
+Hours of care are 7 a.m. to 6 p.m. including the before and after school programs during non-instructional school days.
+The before and after school programs offer care from 7 a.m. until the start of the school day and from the end of the school day until 6 p.m.
+Programs are led by Registered Early Childhood Educators (RECE).
 To look up an RECE staff by name to see any terms, condition or limitations on their Certificate of Registration from the College of Early Childhood Educators, or for more information on the college, visit www.college-ece.ca/en.